Your wellbeing and COVID-19

 If that person has COVID symptoms you too will need to self-isolate for a period of 10 days.
 Contact firstname.lastname@example.org and explain the situation.

 The current Foreign, Commonwealth & Development Office (FCDO) advises against all but essential international travel.
-If you do have to travel you will be required to self-isolate for 14 days when you arrive back in the UK.
+If you do have to travel you will be required to self-isolate for 10 days when you arrive back in the UK.
 Travel to some countries and territories is currently exempt from that rule.
 Travel from some countries may mean that you have to quarantine in a Government approved hotel and take a series of tests (all at your own expense) so check the Government advice before you plan any travel.

 Please continue to follow Government and University rules, for instance wearing a face-covering unless you are exempt (if you are exempt, you can pick up a special lanyard from the Student Centre).
 Please follow social distancing rules, on and off our campuses, and wash your hands regularly.
 Emma Binnie, our Head of Students and Wellbeing has recorded a message for you with some reminders about how we call all keep each other safe, which you can view here.